sfc-consolidation/sfc-consolidation-simulator/README.md

-## Alpha Consolidation Simulator
+## SFC Consolidation Simulator

-This is a simulator for the Alpha Consolidation.
+This is a simulator for the SFC Consolidation.

 ## Dependencies